-The Office of the Deputy Assistant Secretary of Defense for Installation Energy (ODASD (IE)) oversees the Department of Defense (DoD) Installation Energy Programs and progress towards achieving installation energy and water goals.
-The ODASD (IE) is responsible for issuing installation energy policy and guidance, coordinating the Defense Department’s installation energy strategy, engaging with DoD Components, and coordinating all congressional reports related to installation energy.
-In addition, ODASD(IE) has oversight of the cyber security of facility related control systems as well as water use conservation at DoD installations.
+The Office of the Deputy Assistant Secretary of Defense for Installation Energy (ODASD (IE)) oversees the Department of Defense (DoD) programs related to installation energy, water use management and the cybersecurity of facility related control systems.
+The ODASD (IE) is responsible for issuing policy and guidance, coordinating the Defense Department’s Installation Energy Strategy, engaging with DoD Components, and coordinating all congressional reports related to ODASD(IE) programs.

 DoD's Installation Energy Strategy

-DoD’s installation energy strategy is designed to reduce energy costs and improve the energy resilience of our fixed installations.
+DoD’s installation energy strategy is designed to ensure mission assurance for the warfighter, reduce energy costs, and improve the energy resilience of our fixed installations.
 This includes:

-- Reducing the demand for traditional energy through conservation and energy efficiency
+- Reducing the demand for installation energy and water through conservation and efficiency

-- Expanding the supply of renewable energy and other forms of distributed (on-site) energy
+- Expanding the supply distributed (on-site) energy for mission assurance

-- Improving the energy resilience of our installations directly
+- Improving the energy grid and storage resilience of our installations

 This strategy supports the Department’s strategic goals and the Nation’s energy security goals.
-Successful implementation of this strategy will improve energy performance at DoD installations and ultimately lower energy and water costs, reduce the Department’s reliance on fossil fuels, stimulate energy technology innovation in the private sector, improve energy resilience of our military bases and ensure the cyber security of facility related control systems.
+Successful implementation of this strategy will improve energy performance at DoD installations and ultimately lower energy and water costs, stimulate energy technology innovation in the private sector, improve mission assurance through energy resilience of our military bases and ensure the cyber security of facility related control systems.